marijnh/Eloquent-JavaScript/04_data.md

 {{index "== operator", [comparison, "of objects"], "deep comparison"}}

-JavaScript's `==` operator, when comparing objects, will return `true` only if both objects are precisely the same value.
-Comparing different objects will return `false`, even if they have identical contents.
+When you compare objects with JavaScript's `==` operator it will produce `true` only if both objects are precisely the same value.
-There is no "deep" comparison operation built into JavaScript, which looks at object's contents, but it is possible to write it yourself (which will be one of the [exercises](data#exercise_deep_compare) at the end of this chapter).
+Comparing different objects will return `false`, even if they have identical properties.
+There is no "deep" comparison operation built into JavaScript, which compares objects by contents, but it is possible to write it yourself (which will be one of the [exercises](data#exercise_deep_compare) at the end of this chapter).

 ## The lycanthrope's log